dev-davisouza/CSS-JS-learn/Advanced-CSS/README.md

 - Variables;
 - Function calc();
 - Ellipses with border-radius;
+- box and text shadow property in details;
-- box-shadow property in details;
+- transition property in details;
 - Specificity concept;